adrianet86/bcn_is_magic/php_posting/README.md

 Process images to rank or discard to finally post it to IG.

 ### TODO:
-+ Improve image cleaner
++ ~~Discard image in recollect service by aspect ratio and/or resize to desired aspect ratio.~~
++ ~~Use AWS S3 to storage images.~~
 + Add tests
-+ ~~Discard image in recollect service by aspect ratio and/or resize to desired aspect ratio.~~
 + Add captions in spanish and catalan.
++ Improve image cleaner
++ Integrate more image providers.
++ Rate picture based on metadata and tags ¿?.
 + Add hashtags in spanish and catalan ¿?
-+ Rate picture based on metadata and tags.
 + Check existing image tags with our tags.
-+ Deploy on AWS.
-+ Use AWS S3 to storage images.
-+ Cron jobs.
-    + Recollect images.
-    + Clean images.
-    + Post image.
-+ Integrate more image providers.
 + Events.
 + Travis CI.